paulstey/compstats/README.md

 # Compuational Stats Fun!

-I'm going to put some code here.
-Some of it will work.
+I'm going to put some Julia code here as I work through a few computational stats examples.

+As always, _caveat emptor_..